architect/sandbox/readme.md

 - `ARC_QUIET` - If present, disable (most) logging
 - `PORT` - Manually specify HTTP port
   - Defaults to `3333`
-- `HOST` - Manually specify which IP address the server should listen on.
+- `HOST` - Specify the host interface for Sandbox to listen on
+  - Defaults to `0.0.0.0` (all available interfaces on your machine)
+  - To accept local connections only, specify `localhost`
 - `ARC_EVENTS_PORT`- Manually specify event bus port
   - Defaults to `3334`
 - `ARC_TABLES_PORT`- Manually specify local DynamoDB port